corentinbeaulieu/benchy-zig/README.md

 The standard library has a timer meant to measure this kind of events.
 It can be a good idea to use it instead of the `clock_gettime`.
 - [Timer](https://ziglang.org/documentation/master/std/#A;std:time.Timer)

+### Call directly gnuplot

+We can use [gnuzplot](https://github.com/BlueAlmost/gnuzplot) to avoid using an intermediate script.

 ### Investigate package managers